e6data/sqlglot/dockerRun_readme.md

 - Make sure Docker Desktop is up to date.
 - Ensure you have pulled the latest image for the best performance and new features.
-- If you are using csv mode, make sure that you have columns with column names `UNQ_ALIAS`(for uniquely identifying the query) and `QUERY_TEXT`(for queries you want to convert)